When Can I Buy Health Insurance?

-Open Enrollment starts November 1 and ends January 31.
-Open Enrollment happens once a year.
-It is the only time you can enroll in coverage unless you have a major life event.
+Open Enrollment happens once a year, from November 1 to January 31.
+It is typically the only time you can enroll in coverage unless you have a qualifying life event.

-If you qualify for an SEP, you usually have up to 60 days after the event to enroll in a plan.
-If you miss that 60-days, you have to wait until the next Open Enrollment to apply.
+If you qualify for an SEP, you usually have up to 60 days after the event to enroll or change your plan.

-Note: You can enroll in NJ FamilyCare, the state’s publicly funded health insurance program with free or low-cost health coverage, any time of year without qualifying for an SEP.
+(Note: You can enroll in NJ FamilyCare, the state’s publicly funded health insurance program with free or low-cost health coverage, any time of year.)

 What is a life-changing event?